shr171/shr171/README.md

 I use Expo/React Native for cross platform app development.

-I’ve got a buch of scripts, automation and internal tooling which are written in python and golang.
+I’ve got a bunch of scripts, automation and internal tooling which are written in python and golang.

 Hobbies: anime, gaming, building things !